top of page

 There are about eight million #grounding techniques out there - these are some of the ones that my clients and I have found most useful.
 That doesn't mean all of them will work for you.
 Experiment and see what helps and don’t forget you can stack techniques - sing in a hot shower! laugh while you dance! move while you call a friend!

-Laugh!: Watch funny TikToks, YouTube clips, TV shows, etc., or call up a funny friend.
-Laughter is by far the most effective way for many to get out of their head and back onto planet earth.
+Laugh!: Watch funny TikToks, YouTube clips, TV shows, etc., or (better yet) call up a funny friend.
+Laughter is by far the most effective way for many people to get out of their head and back into their bodies.
+But it has to be real laughter - not just a bemused smile as the next video autoplays in an endless loop on your phone.

 Change your temperature: There are a variety of ways to do this - play around and find something that works for you.
-Grab an ice cube, splash your face with cold water, take a hot bath, or drink a warm beverage.
+Grab an ice cube, splash your face with cold water, hold an ice pack to the back of your neck, take a hot bath, or drink a warm beverage.
 Our body tends to take notice when there's an abrupt temperature shift, and that can help you to snap out of your head and get you back on the ground.
 If you really want your nervous system to take notice, hold your breath and submerge your face in cold water.
 That'll trigger the "diving reflex" which, among other things, will greatly slow your heart rate.

 Dance or sing: Especially if you're trying to snap out of #dissociation.
 We typically only dance and sing when we're feeling safe, so doing these can provide a powerful cue to your nervous system to reset.
 If you can, be silly.